myko98/shopping-cart/README.md

 - in Specific Item.js

 stuggles: trying to add functionality so that you can set amount of a specific item, add to checkout basket, but if you go back to add more, it will update the amount of checkout basket by adding previous amount with new amount added

+11/18/2021
+- we're back
+- added functionality such that adding additional items within specific item will update checkout value!

+11/19/2021
+- added womens section
+- need to add functionality to checkout basketitems so that when switiching quantity will update state total value
+- trying to figure out how to use useContext...will solve tomorrow